Bluestone Home Loans

 8. Trade insurers, mortgage insurers and title insurers.

-9. Any person where we are required by law to do so (for example, pursuant to subpoena or to a government agency such as tax authorities in Australia and overseas).
+9. Any person where we are required by law to do so (for example, pursuant to subpoena or to a government agency such as tax authorities in New Zealand, Australia and other countries).

-10. Any of our associates, agents, related entities (in Australia and overseas) or contractors (for example, statement printing houses or mail houses).
+10. Any of our associates, agents, related entities (in New Zealand, Australia and other countries) or contractors (for example, statement printing houses or mail houses).

 11. Your referees (for example, your employer) to verify information you have provided.